IBS (irritable bowel syndrome) is a label.

-It’s important to remember that IBS is a label but it doesn’t tell us what is behind the symptoms.
+But it doesn’t tell us what is causing the symptoms.

-It’s my role to help you uncover what is behind these symptoms and help you regain your health.
+I can help you to uncover what is behind these symptoms and how to address the underlying issue(s).

 The multiple factors that contribute to IBS have recently been explored in a peer reviewed article entitled “Does Irritable Bowel Syndrome Exist?
 Identifiable and Treatable Causes of Associated Symptoms Suggest It May Not”.

 This title is not suggesting that IBS is made up in your head.